dambaev/mempool-overlay/README.md

 ## Implementation details

 Canonical NixOS services relies on a nix-derivations and pinning to specific channel commit for building 100% reproducible environments.
-Although, we are following the same goal, we have fund, that:
+Although, we are following the same goal, we have found, that:
 1. mempool backend/frontend relies on a huge amount of node.js libraries;
 2. `node2nix` is not able to fully reproduce the same environment as `npm`;
 3. `node2nix` does not handles some steps, that are being performed by `npm run build` of the frontend;